Check Out These 10 Great Examples using Flash Fill in Excel

 Excel Flash Fill Example extracting dates finished.

-Example 4 – Extracting numbers from text using Flash Fill (extact data)
+Example 4: Extract numbers from text using Flash Fill (extact data)

-In this worksheet, we entered only the numbers from A2 in B2 and then used Flash Fill:
+In the following worksheet, we entered the example as the numbers only from A2 in B2 and then used Flash Fill:

 Excel Flash Fill Example extracting numbers from text.